 In 2016 went to tolsta to see it and ended up seeing nothing drove back home and just as I got home it burst into life and I could see the greens.
 Other times in recent years I have seen the faint Northern Lights.
 The greys and whites in colour.
 More on how to see it with the naked eye below….

 There has been a couple of rare events where more then green is visible with reds and even purples.
-I missed one of these events a few years back because I sent 3 hours in the cinema and had no idea what was happening…
+I missed one of these events a few years back because I spent 3 hours in the cinema and had no idea what was happening…

 This image from Callanish Digital Designs from earlier this year

 How do I find out if it is going to happen?

 I get my alerts from Aurora Watch UK based in Lancashire https://aurorawatch.lancs.ac.uk/alerts/

 I use there smart phone app for updates and they have a alert system which I have posted below

 There is also a Northern lights facebook group for the Western Isles.

 They also regularly update on the chances of seeing the Northern Lights Aurora Watch Western Isles

 Other locations that post about it are many of the photographers that have been listed on this page.
 Alongside BBC Weather and the Met Office who can report if there is likely to be active.